-In case the Large-Scale Purchaser withdraws the tender offer that it already initiated after it is determined to implement a gratis allotment of the share options by resolution of the Board of Directors as a specific Countermeasure or in case the Large-Scale Purchaser has immediately disposed of Tokuyama's shares after it purchased them, the purchase itself ceases to be a Large-Scale Purchase.
-In these cases, the Company cancels the implementation of the gratis allotment of the share options or acquires the share options gratis that were already allotted gratis.
-In such cases, the Company's stock price might be affected, to which shareholders would have to pay attention.
-In case the Company cancels a gratis allotment of the share options or acquires the share options gratis that were already allotted gratis after determination of shareholders to be allotted gratis the share options, the dilution of stock value per share will not occur.
+If the Large-Scale Purchaser withdraws the tender offer that it has already initiated after Tokuyama's Board of Directors approves a resolution to implement an Allotment of Share Options without Contribution as a specific Countermeasure, or if the Large-Scale Purchaser immediately disposes of Tokuyama's shares after purchasing them, or if General Shareholders' Meeting approves a resolution to accept a Large-Scale Purchase, the purchase itself ceases to be a Large-Scale Purchase.
+In these cases, Tokuyama may cancel the implementation of the Allotment of Share Options without Contribution or acquire the share options gratis that were already allotted gratis.
+In such cases, Tokuyama's stock price might be affected, to which shareholders would have to pay attention.
+If Tokuyama cancels the Allotment of Share Options without Contribution or acquires the share options gratis that were already allotted gratis after determination of shareholders to be allotted gratis the share options, the dilution of stock value per share will not occur.
 Any shareholders who conduct the purchase and sale of the Company's shares assuming the dilution of the per share stock value will suffer a significant loss due to changes in stock prices.